“If he had been thy guest, why with his mace, Cow-headed, has he done such violence?”

 Shah Nameh

-In my studies of this ancient city, I knew of the church tradition that the disciple Thomas preached there, and the early church writer, Bardasian, stated that a well-established church dwelled in this location.
-The thousand years of this church existed from the second century till the 13th, when Genghis Khan’s invasion leveled the city.
-Also, the beloved Mevlana Rumi was born there, and his family fled to the west during this invasion.
+In my studies of this ancient city, I knew of the church tradition that the disciple Thomas preached there, and the early church writer, Bardasian, stated that a well-established church dwelled in this location—the thousand years of this church existed from the second century till the 13th when Genghis Khan’s invasion leveled the city.
+Also, the beloved Mevlana Rumi was born there, and his family fled to the West during this invasion.
 For these reasons and most likely the chance to see the city again would not present itself – I adventured to survey the ruins of this acclaimed city.

 The van took me to the town center, where only a tiny bazaar evidenced itself to civil life.
 I walked along the ancient half-leveled mud-brick walls toward the main site.
 The wall structure in this location was massive and extensive.
-One of the highlights of this visit was seeing the nine-domed mosque structure, which was half-standing, and depicted palmette-shaped crosses.[1]
+One of the highlights of this visit was seeing the nine-domed mosque structure, which was half-standing and depicted palmette-shaped crosses.[1]
 The depictions seemed to allude to the Christian influence as the top three-leaf images and a small circled cross below the palm-liked cross.
 The building’s purpose was worship, and these designs instilled a hesitancy in the heart of the artisans, as if they were not willing to forsake the cross.
 Whether true or not, we may never know.

 God’s image reflects what he values.
-He gives us meaning and purpose in life since we are made in His image.
+He gives us meaning and purpose since we are made in His image.
 The Scriptures say, “So God created man in his own image, in the image of God he created him; male and female he created them.
 And God blessed them.”
 (Genesis 1:27-28a, ESV).
 Like these ancient images, the Lord bestows value on humanity.
 The image displays a desired relationship and the glory of God.

 He blessed us with his image and gives us reasons to live for him, even today!